UAECS/selected-technologies-fullstack/README.md

-# technologies-fullstack
-List of Technologies &amp; Resources for Full-Stack
+# List of the Selected Technologies &amp; Resources for Full-Stack